 The first clone I tried (accessed via NS-Cloner interface), but then I did a couple of successful ones via /sites.php.
 The one reported above was via NS-Cloner interface.

 Could use some more robust testing, which I can do when I'm back from my time away.
 In the meantime, Marilyn should know we have this functionality in case folks ask for it... adding Stephen and Marilyn as watchers.

 #15 Updated by Boone Gorges about 4 years ago

 - Status changed from Reporter Feedback to Resolved

 Sounds to me like the plugin is pretty much working - the permissions errors with the log files are not something that can be easily fixed (the plugin saves logs in a lousy place, and doesn't make it easy to override this location with something more sensible), but these errors don't appear to affect the ability of the tool to do the cloning itself.

 Marilyn, please make a mental note that the tool exists, so if someone approaches support with a request to duplicate an existing site, I can generally help with that.

-#17 Updated by Raymond Hoh 12 months ago
+#17 Updated by Raymond Hoh over 3 years ago

 I had a chance to use the NS Cloner plugin for #9346 and can verify Luke's assessment in comment 14.